Scott with sufing film maker Dick Hoole.

 Aged eighty, Scott Dillon grew up on Bondi Beach where his father was a member of the surf life saving club.
 Scott was spear fishing about five years before a younger Wally Gibbins entered the sport.

-On occasions I’ve heard Scott speak of the **divers blind-spot underwater.** (More info follows below).
+On occasions I’ve heard Scott speak of divers blind-spot underwater.
+(More info follows below).

-The museum has many young visitors from Europe these days, and of course ‘sharks’ are the topic most wish reliable first-hand information about.
+The museum had many young back packers from Europe, and of course ‘sharks’ are the topic most wish first-hand information about.

 One internet story from Florida this week showed an aerial picture of one thousand sharks near a beach, yet sharks are supposed threatened with extinction.

 The largest selling ‘fish’ at (Woolworths – Burleigh Heads, Queensland) is a shark!
-The Blue Pointer sold as Mako shark.
+The Blue Pointer sold as Mako shark fillets.

 CROCODILE UNDERWATER in old CEYLON